 Spring is here!
 How can you tell?
 The beautiful Texas bluebonnets are popping up on the sides of the highway and Instagram feeds are filling up with darling kiddos and fur babies sitting in a sea of flowers.

 Being a native Texan, I got way excited about this post.
 I think it's ingrained in me to love anything that screams Texas.
 Our state flower is awesome.
-Not only do they look beautiful, they smell pretty darn great, too.
+Not only do they look beautiful, but they also smell pretty darn great, too.
 Have you ever smelled hundreds/thousands of bluebonnets?
 If not, I'm personally inviting you to Irving for a whiff.

-So here's the scoop on top locations in Irving to i spy or for great photo ops.
+So here's the scoop on top locations in Irving to I spy or for great photo ops.
 In no certain order...

 Las Colinas Blvd

-Las Colinas Blvd is a hot spot for bluebonnets and probably the most well known in the area.
+Las Colinas Blvd is a hot spot for bluebonnets and probably the most well-known in the area.
 It's pretty much a bluebonnet trail.
 Follow Las Colinas Blvd from Hwy 161 to Northwest Highway.
 You will get an eyeful, I promise.
 Cross intersections that I particularly like are Las Colinas Blvd and Colwell and Las Colinas Blvd and La Villita.
 Parking can be tricky, so please use caution and observe the signs on the roadway.
 Please find a safe place to park if you choose to stop for pictures.
 P.S.
 I love the tree line behind the flowers.
 There's even a few cactus along the trail for a real Texan feel.

 Near Irving Convention Center & Toyota Music Factory

 We're projected to have a great bluebonnet season!
 Be sure to check out this pretty field, plus the Las Colinas skyline would make a fun backdrop to your shots.
 We'll call this one...Urban Bluebonnets.
 Find these located on Promenade Parkway.
-There has been a lot of new construction in the area, but, these beauties are still blooming in a wide open field.
+There has been a lot of new construction in the area, but, these beauties are still blooming in a wide-open field.
 Find them adjacent to the Irving Convention Center and across Las Colinas Blvd from the Toyota Music Factory.
-Grab a drink or meal at the Toyota Music Factory, before or after your photo shoot.
+Grab a drink or meal at the Toyota Music Factory, before or after your photoshoot.
 Win, win!